 Permission to Register at Another Institution

 Undergraduate Transfer Credit LimitationsAs defined in the Residence Requirement, once students enroll at USC, only courses taken during a summer semester will be considered for transfer credit.
 No transfer work may be used to satisfy any general education requirements or the writing requirement if those courses are taken after a student has enrolled at USC.
-In addition, transfer courses taken after enrollment at USC cannot be used to fulfill upper division requirements in the major or minor without prior approval, using the request for exception to residency form available from academic advisors or Degree Progress.
+In addition, transfer courses taken after enrollment at USC cannot be used to fulfill upper division requirements in the major without prior approval, using the request for exception to residency form available from academic advisors or Degree Progress.
+Transfer courses may not fulfill upper division requirements in the minor under any circumstances.

 Students are advised to consult their major department or College Academic Services before taking college course work at another institution.
 Students should also consult the Degree Progress Department to ensure that the work will transfer.